Skip to main content

 Potential Impact

-The vulnerability can cause a heap buffer overflow during XMSS^MT signature computation, potentially leading to memory corruption and denial of service or other impacts on integrity.
-However, exploitation is constrained by the requirement that an application must perform XMSS^MT signing with attacker-controlled parameters, which is uncommon.
-Additionally, XMSS(^MT) signing is intended only for testing and should be performed in HSMs, limiting practical exposure.
+The vulnerability can cause a heap-based buffer overflow during XMSS^MT signature computation, potentially leading to denial of service or other impacts related to memory corruption.
+However, exploitation is limited by the requirement that an application must perform XMSS^MT signing with attacker-controlled parameters, which is uncommon and generally restricted to trusted environments.
 There are no known exploits in the wild.

 Mitigation Recommendations